 - Trip Excludes

 Arrival-Paro/ThimphuThe flight to Bhutan takes you over the great Himalayas, offering the most scintillating scenery of the world’s highest glacial peaks.
-Upon your arrival representative from Company will receive you and drive to Thimphu about 1hr.
+Upon your arrival, a representative from the Company will receive you and drive you to Thimphu for about 1hr.
 Later visit Memorial stupa and Trashi Chodzong.
 Overnight in Thimphu in Hotel

-In ThimphuMorning sightseeing includes–Folk and Heritage Museum, Traditional Hand made Paper Factory, Painting School, Textile museum, 12th century changangkha temple, Takin, Bhutan’s national animals.
-National Emporium and etc. Overnight in Thimphu in Hotel
+In ThimphuMorning sightseeing includes–Folk and Heritage Museum, Traditional Hand made Paper Factory, Painting School, Textile museum, 12th-century Changangkha Temple, Takin, Bhutan’s national animals.
+National Emporium, etc. Overnight in Thimphu in Hotel

-Punakha-BumthangDrive to Trongsa about four and half hours.
+Punakha-BumthangDrive to Trongsa about four and a half hours.
 Continue your journey crossing Pele la Pass (3,300m), the traditional boundary between east and west.
-Stop for picnic lunch at Chendebji Chorten built in 18th century by a Lama named Shida; it is Nepalese in style with eyes painted at four cardinal points.
+Stop for picnic lunch at Chendebji Chorten built in the 18th century by a Lama named Shida; it is Nepalese in style with eyes painted at four cardinal points.
 Visit Trongsa Dzong and Tower Museum.
-On the way stop at chume weaving centre, typical woolen product from Bumthang valley.
+On the way stop at Chume weaving center, a typical woolen product from Bumthang valley.
 Overnight in Bumthang in Hotel.

-In BumthangMorning - visit Jambey Lhakhang built in 7th century, Hike about hour to Kurjey Lhakhang, Walk to Tamshing Lhakhang founded in 15th century.
-Short stop at Konchog Sum Lhakhang and attain monk debate at Kharchu Monastery.
-Take a stroll through Bumthang market area.
+In BumthangMorning - visit Jambey Lhakhang built-in the 7th century, Hike about an hour to Kurjey Lhakhang, Walk to Tamshing Lhakhang founded in the 15th century.
+A shortstop at Konchog Sum Lhakhang and see monk debate at Kharchu Monastery.
+Take a stroll through the Bumthang market area.
 Overnight in Bumthang in Hotel

-Excursion to Ura-TrongsaThe journey continues eastwards over Ura Sheltangla Pass (3250m), one can see Mt.
-Gangar Puem Sum (altd.
+Excursion to Ura-TrongsaThe journey proceeds eastwards over Ura Sheltangla Pass (3250m), one can see Mt.
+Gangar Puen Sum (alt.
 25,000 ft.), the highest peak of Bhutan on a clear day.
-Make easy hike about one hour descending following the old mule tracks to Ura.
-Visit Ura temple located at the heart of the crowded village.
-Enroute stop at Member Tso (the Burning Lake) from which the saint Pema Lingpa has discovered the treasure in the 15th century hidden by Guru Rimpoche in the 8th century.
+Make an easy hike about one hour descending following old mule tracks to Ura.
+Visit Ura temple built at the heart of the crowded village.
+En route stop at Member Tso (the Burning Lake) from which the saint Pema Lingpa has discovered the treasure in the 15th century hidden by Guru Rimpoche in the 8th century.
 Late afternoon drive to Trongsa for overnight.
-Overnight in Trongsa in hotel.
+Overnight in Trongsa in a hotel.

-Trongsa/Punakha via GangteyStart early route back to Pelela Pass (altd.
+Trongsa/Punakha via GangteyStart early route back to Pelela Pass (alt.
 3,300 m) via Trongsa.
-Phobjikha is one of the few glacial valleys in Bhutan and chosen home of black necked crane, which migrate from the central Asiatic Plateau to escape its harsh winters.
+Phobjikha is one of the few glacial valleys in Bhutan and the chosen home of the black necked crane, which migrate from the central Asiatic Plateau to escape its harsh winters.
 About one hour hike in Gangtey valley.
-Visit Gangtey Monastery, the only Nyingmapa Monastery in Bhutan.
+Visit Gangtey Monastery, the only Nyingmapa monastery in Bhutan.
 Late afternoon drive back to Punakha.
 Overnight in Punakha in Hotel

 Paro (Departure)After early breakfast in the hotel drive to the airport for flight to onward destination.